 What is the Local Offer?

 Every local authority must publish a Local Offer.
-The Local Offer tells you what support the local authority expects to be available for children and young people with special educational needs (SEN) and/or disabilities.
+The Local Offer tells you what support Surrey expects to be available for children and young people with special educational needs (SEN) and/or disabilities (SEND).
 It must include information about education, health and care provision.
-It should also tell you about training, employment and independent living for young people with special educational needs and/or disabilities.
+It should also tell you about training, employment and independent living for young people with SEND.

 You can find the Local Offer for Surrey County Council at www.surreylocaloffer.org.uk